 -

-1Preheat your oven to 400°F (200°C).
-Line a large baking sheet with parchment paper or foil and lightly spray with nonstick cooking spray.
+1Begin by heating your oven to 400°F (200°C).
+Prepare a large baking sheet by lining it with parchment paper or aluminum foil.
+Lightly coat the surface with nonstick cooking spray to prevent sticking and ensure easy removal after baking.

 -